Unusual Options Activity Insight: Tilray | Benzinga

 Unusual Options Activity Insight: Tilray

-Shares of Tilray (NASDAQ:TLRY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $15.39.
+Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Thursday.
+The stock price moved down to $14.26 following the option alert.

 Another indicator of unusual options activity is the trading of a contract with an expiration date in the distant future.
 Additional time until a contract expires generally increases the potential for it to grow its time value and reach its strike price.
 It is important to consider time value because it represents the difference between the strike price and the value of the underlying asset.